Bill Wertman, MSW

 She initially provided nursing care to hospice patients in a home setting and obtained her Certification in Hospice and Palliative Nursing (CHPN).
 In 2009, Fran was the recipient of the Carol Pluchino-Jaffe Award of Nursing Excellence.
-Later, she became the Infection Control Nurse and is currently the Chair for the National Partnership for Hospice Innovation (NPHI) QI Forum.
+Later, she became the Infection Control Nurse and is currently a member of the Florida Hospice and Palliative Care Association’s (FHPCA) Quality and Regulatory Committee as well as the National Partnership for Hospice Innovation (NPHI) QI Forum.

 As BBH’s Chief Compliance Officer, Fran, and her Department protect the organization by managing risks through identification and advisement in order to minimize, resolve, or circumvent significant risks.
 Risk management is addressed through attaining federal and state regulatory requirements, monitoring and achieving internal goals; reporting outcomes through the Quality Assurance, Performance Improvement (QAPI) Committee; conducting Organizational Performance Improvement (OPI) Plans; maintaining effective communication; and adherence to organizational policies, procedures, the Code of Ethics, and the Code of Conduct.
 Additionally, related training, education, oversight, and legal means are also under the purview of this position and department.

 “I have a passion for accuracy, honesty, dependability, goal attaining and risk mitigation or risk avoidance,“ said Bell.
 “I am proud to work with an organization that has consistently striven to attain excellence in patient care and every other aspect of Hospice.”